-Nuvama Wealth Management Limited has granted Employee Stock Option Plans ("ESOP") and Employee Stock Appreciation Rights (ESARs) to the Group's employees on an equity-settled basis.
-The Company has recognised share based payment expenses based on fair value as on the
+Nuvama Wealth Management Limited ("NWML"), the holding Company, has granted Employee Stock Appreciation Rights (ESARs) to the Company's employees on an equity-settled basis.
+The Company has recognised share based payment expenses based on fair value as on the grant date, calculated as per option pricing model.